MorphStore/LCTL/doc/guide.md

 </p>

 As you can see, the LCTL consists of three layers, the langage layer, the intermediate layer, and the generated code layer.
 The language layer defines the template structs to specify algorithm models.
 The intermediate layer is used to specify the general control flow of the code, that will be generated for compression as well as decompression.
 The last one is the generated code layer, which contains few code fragments to read, write, and shift the uncompressed, compressed, and decompressed data and to increment pointers to input and output data.
 There is a distinction between the Collate llevel with the implementation of its concepts and the calculation level corresponding to the functions, which they contain.
 This distinction extends over all of the three layers.
+The whole stack is connected with the TVLLib.
 Besides, there exists a transformation chain.
 It first transforms an algorithm model to a general control flow aware intermediate representation and checks the Collate tree grammar.
 Second, it transforms this intermediate representation to executable code and does some further consistency checks.

 ---
 ** Note **